-- Was the event TLOC?
+- Was the

-- In it is a TLOC, is it syncopal or non-syncopal?
+is a TLOC, is it syncopal or non-syncopal?

-- In case of suspected syncope, is there a clear etiological diagnosis?
+of suspected syncope, is there a clear etiological diagnosis?

-- Is there evidence to suggest a high risk of cardiovascular events or death?
+there evidence to suggest a high risk of cardiovascular events or death?

 The initial diagnostic evaluation should comprise of careful history taking, physical examination (BP, both supine and standing) and standard ECG.
 The findings from the initial evaluation will direct further diagnostic evaluation via echocardiography, immediate ECG monitoring, head-up tilt testing, carotid sinus massage, electrophysiology studies.